blag/conducto_life/notes.md

 So I would propose we create space for that complexity to sink in and defer the "first steps" for a second post.
 Let's convince them to that walking through a "hello world" is a good idea, rather than just assuming that they're already game.
+Along the way we can set them up to see the forest for the trees.

 #### An introduction to Conducto should...

 ##### Establish the computational pipeline as a first-class citizen

 Conducto is a general purpose solution in a space with many purpose-built solutions.
 So let's make the alternatives look like "just a CI tool" or "just a science tool" and try to hook users that currently only have an inkling that a pipeline is what they need.
-Such a user would be here because they're weighing these alternatives:

- - Custom GUIs
-   - supports nontechnical users
-   - high setup cost
-   - high maintenance cost
-   - dependency management: restricted to language ecosystem
-   - time-granulaity: page view
-   - data views: customizable

- - Traditional IDEs
-   - low setup cost
-   - discourages custom data views
-   - time-granulaity: breakpoint
-   - dependency management: restricted to language ecosystem
-   - data views: not custom (debug tools)

- - Shells/REPLs
-   - time-granulaity: command execution
-   - low setup cost
-   - dependency management: on your own
-   - data views: on your own

- - Pipelines
-   - middling setup cost
-   - low maintenance cost
-   - dependency management: flexible
-   - time-granulaity: node (flexible)
-   - data views: customizable
+Users that are already sure will just scroll to the bottom and click "Getting Started", no harm done.

 ##### Showcase its strengths